lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 - `queueFamilyIndex`: Selects the queue family index where the commands created in this pool can be submitted to.

 We have omitted one parameter which you may also see in other Vulkan documentation, the `flags` parameter which allows to specify the behavior of the command pool.
-Basically, we have two options, we can get command buffers from the pool and return them whenever we have used them (we have submitted them tio a queue), or we can reuse them between several submits.
+Basically, we have two options, we can get command buffers from the pool and return them whenever we have used them (we have submitted them to a queue), or we can reuse them between several submits.
 In this later case, you need to reset them.
 In order to do so, you need to explicitly create the command pool to support this behavior, by setting the `flags` parameter with the `VK_COMMAND_POOL_CREATE_RESET_COMMAND_BUFFER_BIT` value.
 This will allow commands to be reset individually.
 You may think this should be the recommended approach for performance, but in fact it is just the opposite.
 It is much better to return command to the pool once